Grisou13/travel-log-app/docs/tech_choices.md

 ```

 - `name` removed the unique constraint because multiple users can have multiple places with the same generated name
-- `order` defines the order in which this place appears in the trip
+- `order` defines the order in which this place appears in the trip.
+We could've used dates but ordering this way allows us to have 2 places that are very near within the same day (overlapping a little bit)
 - `type` is the most significant difference.
 This fields defines if a place is a stop or is a poi, pois have extra information so they can relate to another place
 - `directions` defines the geojson blob of coordinates that is returned by any directions api.
 This allows to display on the map a trace between 2 places that is coherant.
 - `transportMethod` still not used